Senior Investigator Awards in Medical Humanities

 Senior Investigator Awards provide flexible support at a level and length that is sufficient to enable exceptional researchers to address the most important questions about medicine in its social, cultural, and historical contexts.

-You are advised to discuss the scope and scale of your proposal with the Trust before submitting your application.
+You can discuss the scope and scale of your proposal with the Trust before submitting your application.

 The award covers the direct costs of carrying out the research, such as: